ThomWright/ThomWright.github.io/_posts/2022-02-01-validating-config.md

 Now, if we try to launch the service without a port, it will fail to start.
 The sooner we fail, the sooner we can find and fix the issue.
 Having a specific error emitted from this service (rather than from client services) makes it much quicker and easier to debug what the error is.

 What if we forget to supply `EXAMPLE_RESPONSE`?
-Well, again the server will start just fine, but every request to that endpoint will error.
+Well, again, the server will start just fine, but every request to that endpoint will error.
 We won't see any problems until traffic has already started reaching the service.
-Doing a check at start up will make sure we fail before starting to receive traffic.
+Doing a check at start-up will make sure we fail before starting to receive traffic.
 Since we run on Kubernetes, no traffic will be routed to the service until it's ready.

 Let's refactor like so: